As an Amazon Associate I earn from qualifying purchases.

 When Velcro is packed with lint and trash the little fasteners can’t get a good grip.
 This means your velcro is weaker and pulls itself apart much more quickly.
 Luckily, Velcro is incredibly easy to clean and keep in tip-top shape.

-As full-time eBay sellers (we flip thrifted items online) we regularly have to clean out the lint, hair, bits of fluff, and who knows what else from velcro shoes, jackets, pants, etc. With the system we’ve developed, we’re able to clean out a patch of velcro in about 30 seconds.
+As full-time eBay sellers (we flip thrift-store items online) we regularly have to clean out the lint, hair, bits of fluff, and who knows what else from velcro shoes, jackets, pants, etc. With the method we’ve developed, we’re able to clean out a patch of velcro in about 30 seconds.
 So follow along and soon you’ll also be an expert in cleaning out velcro!

 Why does velcro get so dirty?